soundata/soundata/docs/source/contributing.rst

 for building docs in Google docstring style.
 See the next section for docstring conventions.

-mirdata uses `Google's Docstring formatting style <https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings>`_.
+soundata uses `Google's Docstring formatting style <https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings>`_.
 Here are some common examples.

 .. note::